DistrictOfJoban/JCM-Docs/docs/players/blocks/mtr_enquiry_machine.md

 An **Enquiry Machine** is a block in Joban Client Mod that replicates the older-generation enquiry machine seen in the MTR railway network.

 ## Usage

-### JCM v1
 Right clicking on the block will display your current MTR balance value at the bottom of your screen.

-### JCM v2+
-Right clicking on the block will show a screen depicting the historic record of your journey.
-These journey records are saved in-game whenever you exit a station through the Exit Barrier block or the ticket processor.

 ## Crafting Recipe
 <div class="crafting">